-When organizations change, or new initiatives are implemented, other aspects of the day-to-day organization must also change.
+When organizations change or new initiatives are implemented, other aspects of the day-to-day organization must also change.
 These changes are most effectively implemented and sustained when senior leadership is on board.
-To ensure the success of a coaching program, ensure that the program is supported by effective coaches, business processes, and senior leadership assessment.
+To ensure the success of a coaching plan, ensure that the plan is supported by effective coaches, business processes, and senior leadership assessment.
 Are employees available to participate in coaching sessions?
 Do coaches receive training to ensure their effectiveness?
 Do senior leaders value effective coaching and employee development?
-Is senior management supportive of the coaching program?
+Is senior management supportive of the coaching plan?

 What is a sports coach’s job description?

 Every sports coach’s general responsibilities include teaching athletes relevant skills and tactics, monitoring and improving performance through encouragement and constructive feedback, identifying all strengths and weaknesses, providing health checklists and lifestyle advice, and developing training programs.

 Set precise measurable goals, agree on future steps in terms of actions and scheduling, and secure a commitment.
 Coaching is a two-way communication process that involves both the supervisor and the employee to be thoroughly engaged and motivated.
 Keep track of the employee’s performance.

 Why should a coach design a strategy?

 Planning doesn’t have to be a time-consuming procedure; with practice, the coach may rapidly analyze the session’s goals, identify exercises, and choose the necessary equipment.
 The efficacy and satisfaction of training sessions can be greatly enhanced by careful planning.